Ficus elastica – the rubber plant, a member of genus ficus, under family Moraceae. Care for this rugged plant with shiny leaves is easy to learn.

 Place the tip or cutting in a moist soil with lots of peat moss.
 Keep the humidity around the cutting high and keep the soil moist.

 Tips cuttings could also be started in a plastic bag or a soda bottle to maintain high humidity.

 Roots should begin to appear in about 3-5 weeks.

 Once roots appear, grow as normal – good lighting and thorough watering.

 Droopy leaves – usually a sign of a plant in need of water.
 Place plant in a bucket or saucer of water and allow the soil to become thoroughly saturated.
 Drain off excess water.

 Brown Spots and Leaf Drop – These symptoms show up when the plant gets too cold.

 Dropping leaves and yellow leaves – This can happen during winter months when the plant needs more light and being over watered.
 Move plant to a brighter location and reduce watering.

 Wooly, white spots on underside of leaves – Check for mealybugs.

-Small yellow spots and webs on leaves – check for spider mites.
+Small yellow spots and webs on leaves – check for active spider mites.